 A French Easter investigation in Annecy

-The poor little bells were so outnumbered by the huge number of competitors that it was quite hard to find them.
+The significant number of competitors outnumbered the poor little bells, so it was quite hard to find them.

-Then we innocently asked young people under 35 years old who brought them chocolate eggs at Easter.
-The result of the survey was edifying: they had heard much more about ‘bunnies’ than ‘bells’ when they were children.
+Then we innocently asked young people under 35 who brought them chocolate eggs at Easter.
+The survey result was edifying: they had heard much more about ‘bunnies’ than ‘bells’ when they were children.

 While in Alsace and the département of Moselle in Lorraine, the bunny (or hare) is part of the Easter tradition, it should not be the same in the rest of France.

-To find out the truth, we launched on our social networks (Facebook, Twitter, Instagram…) an operation “Bell or Bunny” in the hope to get some answers about French Easter traditions.
+To find out the truth, we launched on our social networks (Facebook, Twitter, Instagram…) an operation called “Bell or Bunny” to get answers about French Easter traditions.

 A little later on, we got a better picture of the war raging between the Easter Bells and the Easter Bunny!